AT6 Monument: The monument

 Rattan students learning the principles of flight and basics of World War II aviation in an effort to understand how and why the RAF fliers crashed.

 Many years later news of the crashes came to the attention of school students in Rattan, Oklahoma—a country hamlet 12 miles east of Antlers, and over the Kiamichi Mountains from the crash sites—who elected to pursue it as a research topic.

 Rattan, as a very small school, divided its boys and girls into separate reading classes—made necessary by the fact that its small, single-purpose gymnasium is not sufficiently large to accommodate both groups of students as a unisex physical education class.
 As a result, it scheduled girls and boys to be in reading and P.E. classes on alternating classroom periods.
 It was the boys’ sixth grade reading class, taught by Beth Lawless (Mrs. Bruce Lawless), which initiated the research.

 After delving into the matter for several weeks the students came to believe the crash victims should be commemorated.
 They found it hard to believe local residents no longer remembered this unusual piece of their local World War II history, and considered it sad that four grieving families had been left in England during the war, with no sense of proper closure brought to the affair.

 The boys decided to erect a marker at the crash site on Big Mountain.
-The site, located in a level glade, is adjacent to an old logging road.
+The site, located in a level glade, is adjacent to an old logging road in an area known as the Kiamichi Wilderness.
 In addition, it had the additional merit of being known—the crash site on White Rock Mountain is much less accessible, and the local rescuers, who were by then in their 70s and 80s, were unable to take the students to the location.

 A local craftsman who builds cemetery grave markers donated his time and labor.
 The students undertook a fund-raising campaign to raise the money necessary for materials.
 They were successful, and the resulting marker is made of granite, tall and perpendicular, and engraved with information about the crash.

 The students then undertook locating surviving family members in England, and again were successful.
 Families of all four fliers were found, in addition to John Wall and Wilbur Wright themselves.
 Wall had since the war moved to New Zealand.

 The AT6 Monument prior to installation.
 Its stonemason, who volunteered his services to the students, stands at right.